diegommagno/rocketseat/events/next-level-week/2022/nlw-copa/card/pt-br/README.md

-# NLW Copa Card project 📝
+# NLW Copa Card ⚽️

 > Participation card for the 2022 NLW Copa event.